 Momos are usually made with maida.
 But I have replaced it with ragi and they came out beautiful like butterflies!
-I used 'Autolysis' technique of OPOS for making the dough.
-The millet dough becomes soft and pilable after autolysis.
-To know more about autolysis, please visit the OPOS section of home page.
-A healthy way to indulge!
+The millet momos is a healthy way to indulge!

 - For Dough: